g-depaola/mcserv/README.md

 2. Navigate to repo directory.
 3. Run command: ```sudo chmod u+x initial_setup.sh```
 4. Execute the script: ```./initial_setup.sh```
+5. Stop the server with the "stop" command and execute the script: ```./update_server_properties``` to change the server properties from defaults.
+Running the command with no arguments displays the usage information.
-5. Kick back and relax B)
+6. Kick back and relax B)